Let’s talk about names like Eve, but make them longer.

 EVERLY, EVERLEIGH, EVERLEE

 Everly brings to mind Rock and Roll Hall of Famers The Everly Brothers.
 But despite our love for Hendrix and Lennon, this name succeeds mostly on sound.
 It mixes parts of favorites like Avery and Emily, Evelyn and Kennedy.
-Multiple alternate spellings are rising fast, too, making this name potentially feel even more popular.
-Besides the three currently ranked in the US Top 1000, other spellings of the first name include Everley, Everlie, Everli, and Everlea.
+Multiple alternate spellings could make this name feel even more popular.
+Besides the three listed here, other spellings of the first name include Everley, Everlie, Everli, and Everlea.

 EVIE